MitchHuber/personalWebsite/README.md

 # personalWebsite
-Personal website I created using HTML, CSS, &amp; Bootstrap
+Personal website I created using HTML, CSS, &amp; Bootstrap.
+It was project0 for Harvard's web programming with Python and JavaScript online course.